Nashville Probate, Will, and Conservatorship Lawyer

-Other decisions that an appointed a conservator can make include executing legal documents, managing finances, paying bills, purchasing and disposing of property on the person’s behalf, defending against and initiating lawsuits, providing consent for medical treatments, and applying for and managing government benefits or services such as pensions, Social Security benefits, or Veteran’s benefits.
+Other decisions that a conservator can make include executing legal documents, managing finances, paying bills, purchasing and disposing of property on the person’s behalf, defending against and initiating lawsuits, providing consent for medical treatments, and applying for and managing government benefits or services such as pensions, Social Security benefits, or Veteran’s benefits.

 A conservatorship can be dissolved or voided if the disabled individual submits a petition to the court orally or in writing.
-The court will then conduct a hearing to determine if the petition should be dismissed, if the conservator should be removed and/or the original order should be dissolved, or if the conservator should be replaced with a successor.
+The court Will then conduct a hearing to determine if the petition should be dismissed, if the conservator should be removed and/or the original order should be dissolved, or if the conservator should be replaced with a successor.
 The original conservatorship order can also be modified and the court can also grant other forms of relief that it deems appropriate.

-Probate is the process of distributing inheritances, transferring the ownership of assets, managing debts and finances, and closing out the estate of someone who has died.
+Probating an estate is the process of distributing inheritances, transferring the ownership of assets, managing debts and finances, and closing out the estate of someone who has died.
 These important tasks are typically managed by probate and estate attorneys.
 Probate is an important legal concept that ensures that the wishes of the decedent – who is the person who passed away – are carried out and that everyone who has any legal rights or claims to the decedent’s estate is treated fairly.

 Contact Our Dedicated Nashville Probate, Will, and Conservatorship Lawyer Today